|

 The link between physics and climate

 The contributions of physics to our understanding of climate change are undeniable.
 For instance, physicists have used complex mathematical models to prove how human activities influence the climate.
-The famous anecdote highlights a group of scientists who discovered a relationship between the increase of greenhouse gases and extreme weather phenomena, leading to crucial debates about the future of our planet.
+A famous anecdote highlights a group of scientists who discovered a relationship between the increase of greenhouse gases and extreme weather events, leading to crucial debates about the future of our planet.

-To explore further interactions between history and discoveries in this captivating field, a comprehensive article is available at the following address: the history of physics.
+To further explore the interactions between history and discoveries in this captivating field, a comprehensive article is available at the following address: the history of physics.

 - The discovery of X-rays was accidental; physicist Wilhelm Conrad Röntgen noticed a mysterious glow emanating from a vacuum tube.

-- Einstein’s relativity was formulated after a reflection during a tram ride, thus forging a revolutionary theory.
+- Einstein’s relativity was formulated after reflection on a tram ride, forging a revolutionary theory.

-- The discovery of the Higgs boson took decades to validate, requiring large-scale international collaborations.
+- The discovery of the Higgs boson took decades to be validated, requiring large-scale international collaborations.

-- String theory was developed in the 1970s by physicists seeking to unify gravity and quantum mechanics.
+- The string theory was developed in the 1970s by physicists seeking to unify gravity and quantum mechanics.

-- The law of gravitation was inspired by a simple falling apple, opening the doors to the understanding of the universe according to Newton.
+- The law of gravitation was inspired by a simple falling apple, opening the doors to understanding the universe according to Newton.

-- Neutrinos were discovered through a bold experiment by physicists seeking to prove their existence in the nuclear reactor.
+- Neutrinos were discovered thanks to a bold experiment by physicists trying to prove their existence in the nuclear reactor.

 - The birth of quantum mechanics was marked by the famous Solvay conference in 1927, where the greatest minds clashed.